On the Disconnect Between Theory and Practice of Neural Networks: Limits of the NTK Perspective: Conclusion

 In this work, we empirically evaluated whether predictions about the behavior of overparametrized neural networks through the theoretical framework of the neural tangent kernel hold in architectures used in practice.
 We considered three different areas in which the kernel regime either makes predictions about the behavior of a neural network or informs algorithmic choices.
 We find that across optimization, uncertainty quantification, and continual learning, theoretical statements in the infinite-width limit do not translate to observable phenomena or improvements in practical architectures with realistic widths.
 For optimization, we found that such architectures are not sufficiently close to linear to enjoy fast convergence from a second-order method as predicted by existing theory.
 For uncertainty quantification, we found that controlling the exploration-exploitation trade-off in a sequential decision-making problem via assumptions based on the kernel regime led to performance only marginally better than a random baseline.
 Finally, in continual learning, we found that wide neural networks as used in practice, if fully trained, do not actually forget less catastrophically.

 This observed disconnect between theory and practice leads to two important conclusions.
-First, our theoretical understanding of the behavior of large-scale overparametrized neural networks is still limited and in particular restricted to architectures that do not resemble those used in practice.
-This paper is empirical evidence to that effect and thus calls for an effort to improve our understanding by developing a theory under more practically relevant assumptions.
-Second, algorithms motivated by the neural tangent kernel theory should be scrutinized closely in terms of their practical performance, and researchers should be careful in basing their ideas too strongly on the infinite-width limit.
-We hope in this way our negative results can serve as a cautionary tale and will ultimately benefit \emph{both} the theory and practice of deep neural networks.
+First, the behavior of large-scale overparametrized neural networks is often not well-described by the neural tangent kernel.
+NTK theory largely only applies to architectures that do not resemble those used in practice.
+This paper is additional empirical evidence to that effect, supplementing existing work, e.g. \citet{Goldblum2020TruthBackpropaganda}, with a specific focus on practically relevant areas that have so far not been considered.
+Second, algorithms motivated by the neural tangent kernel theory should be scrutinized closely in terms of their practical performance, and researchers should be careful in basing their ideas too strongly on the lazy training regime in the infinite-width limit.
+We hope in this way our negative results can serve as a cautionary tale for our understanding of deep neural networks.

-\subsubsection{Acknowledgments}
+\subsection{Acknowledgments}

-JW was supported by the Gatsby Charitable Foundation (GAT3708), the Simons Foundation (542963) and the Kavli Foundation.
+JW was supported by the Gatsby Charitable Foundation (GAT3708), the Simons Foundation (542963), the NSF AI Institute for Artificial and Natural Intelligence (ARNI: NSF DBI 2229929) and the Kavli Foundation.
 Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute.
+The authors thank the anonymous reviewers for helpful feedback and suggested improvements of this work.

 {

 }

 \begin{appendices}